kdraba/polymer-introduction/README.md

 ## Current Step

+### Adding a date to our comment

+Next we restructure our comment to include a date in additon to the message.
+In [app/scripts/app.js](./app/scripts/app.js) we simply change the structure of our items in the initial comment list and of the new comment added to the array.

+In [app/index.html](./app/index.html) we now use path expression in our bindings to accommodate the structural change.

+The added date takes up a lot of space in our view, because it is very verbose.
+We are going to fix that in our next commit.

+## Previous Steps

 ### Deleting comments

 To delete a comment we need a button inside our template for each individual comment.
 Just like with the add button we hook this button up with a `on-tap` handler.
 We do all this in our [app/index.html](./app/index.html).